Conference space is on a first come, first served basis. Space is limited so sign up today!

 Professors and scientists will give presentations on various topics regarding marine conservation while on-board the ship.
 Selected graduate students may also present to the conference attendees on pre- approved subjects.

-Poster presentations will be conducted by both graduates and undergraduates.
+Poster presentations opportunities will be available for both graduates and undergraduates.